Seventh Installment: The Early Influences, Part 2

-Indeed, internet searches have uncovered leads to aspects of Mike’s early years that have even intrigued him: “I keep finding out new things,” Mike Kirst wrote to me after the publication of the previous installment.
+Indeed, internet searches have uncovered leads to aspects of Mike’s early years that have intrigued even him: “I keep finding out new things,” Mike Kirst wrote to me after the publication of the previous installment.

 One example is the advertisement above for his dad’s store in the Reading Times in 1918, which turned up in a recent internet search for this biography.
 When he saw it, Mike first realized that the store had a different location than the one he had known as a boy.
 That internet search also unearthed an article revealing, much to Mike’s surprise, that the store was originally founded shortly after the Civil War in 1867.
 2

-Recalling the purpose of this biography project—”to make a fascinating man’s life and accomplishments come to life to those most actively engaged in American education in the trenches”—we highlight a surprised reaction from Keith Shahan,3 a respected public high school principal and independent school head of school, after reading the previous installment: “It’s rather unusual for sports scholarships to lead to academic scholarship, but Mike shows it happens!”
+Recalling the purpose of this biography project—”to make a fascinating man’s life and accomplishments come to life to those most actively engaged in American education in the trenches”—we highlight a surprised reaction from Keith Shahan,3 a respected public high school principal and independent school head after reading the previous installment: “It’s rather unusual for sports scholarships to lead to academic scholarships, but Mike shows it happens!”

 This installment also draws on oral history interviews that Mike recorded for “The States’ Impact on Federal Education Policy Oral History Project” compiled in 2013 by the New York Archives.
 The transcripts for these recordings were also uncovered through an internet search.
 Until now these recordings had not been easily available, and we can benefit from these new (to us) insights into Mike’s early years.
 4